swt30/thesis/chapters/02-eos/02-eos.md

 In practice, we therefore choose experimental data for our equation of state where appropriate, and use different sources of data to fill in other regions.

 Where do these other sources of data come from?
-I surveyed\marginnote{
-  \citet{Howe2014} completed a similar exercise, providing an overview of previous equations of state chosen to model planetary interiors.
-But they dealt mostly with equations of state for other materials like iron and silicates.
-} previous works that deal with internal structure, focusing exclusively on the water equations of state across all its phases (@tbl:eos-sources).
+I surveyed previous works^[@Howe2014 completed a similar exercise, providing an overview of previous equations of state chosen to model planetary interiors.
+But they dealt mostly with equations of state for other materials like iron and silicates.] that deal with internal structure, focusing exclusively on the water equations of state across all its phases (@tbl:eos-sources).
 In order of complexity (and therefore their potential ability to capture the behaviour of the mineral), these equations of state are:

 - Simple semi-empirical analytic^[By this I mean that the equation of state is of a fixed functional form, but the function is parameterised by one or more parameters that are tuned based on measurements of the material.] prescriptions like the Birch-Murnaghan equation of state (BME), Vinet equation of state, or power laws;